canro91/canro91.github.io/_posts/2020-04-13-ProgramThatSave100Hours.md

 alias gconf='git diff --name-only --diff-filter=U'
 ```

-Not Git related, but I have also created some aliases to use the Pomodoro technique
+Not Git related, but I have also created some aliases to use the Pomodoro technique.

 ```bash
 alias pomo='sleep 1500 && echo "Pomodoro" && tput bel'